Scale-Dependent Loop Corrections to the Inflationary Power Spectrum: Cancellation of UV divergences and tadpole diagrams in scale-dependent scenarios.

 At this point, we see that some of the counter-terms are redundant.
 In particular, there are two possible choices.
 In the first one, $\tilde{C}_K$, $C_1$, $C_3$, and $C_K$ are non-vanishing, while $C_{c_s^2}$ and $C_2$ are set to zero.
 In the second one, $C_{c_s^2}$ and $\tilde{C}_K$ are non-vanishing, while $C_1$, $C_2$, $C_3$, and $C_K$ are set to zero.
 We choose the second option, which is more minimal, and reads

 In particular, we see that $\tilde{C}_K\neq0$ for both choices.
 Notably, this operator is often assumed to be degenerate with other operators in seminal works on the EFT of inflation~\cite{Cheung:2007st,Noumi:2012vr}.
 At this stage, no particular time dependence of the slow-roll parameters is assumed.
 The result is therefore valid independently of the specific form of the mode functions for the field $\pi$.
 Moreover, since the non-zero counter-terms are of order $\delta^{-1}$, the $\mathcal{O}(\delta)$ contributions to Eq.~\eqref{eq:ct} generate finite terms that must be taken into account when quoting the renormalised power spectrum.
+In this sense, our approach corresponds to a minimal-subtraction prescription.
+We fix the constants $C_i$ so that the $C_i,\mathcal{O}(\delta^0)$ contributions cancel the UV poles proportional to $1/\delta$.
+Within this prescription, the finite contributions induced by the counterterms are then obtained from the $C_i\,\mathcal{O}(\delta^1)$ terms in Eq.~\eqref{eq:ct}, multiplied by the corresponding $1/\delta$ coefficients.
+As usual, however, additional finite local counterterms could be added and would correspond to a different renormalisation prescription.
+These finite terms should ultimately be fixed by renormalisation conditions or by matching to observables, i.e. by specifying the renormalised EFT coefficients at a reference scale.